 Pet friendly plant choices

-If you are like us you love your plants & your furry friends.
-We've compiled a list of indoor plants that are safe for your cat or dog so they can co-exist in your home happily.
+If you are like us you love your plants and your furry friends.
+If you aren't just a plant parent, we've compiled a list of indoor beauties that are safe for your cat or dog so they can co-exist in your home happily.

-If you have a cat or dog that likes to nibble plants, we would recommend putting them up out of reach to avoid temptation and access.
+We've listed the top do's and don'ts but if you have a pet that likes to nibble plants, we would recommend putting them up out of reach to avoid temptation and access.
 This may be easy enough for dog owners, but trickier for those owners of acrobatic cats.
-We suggest also trying to train them out of the habit!
+We suggest also trying to train them out of the habit.

-A more extensive list of plants that are considered non-toxic.
-These may still cause mild gastrointestinal upset if consumed, but they should not be fatal or cause extensive problems.
+Please note, they may still cause mild gastrointestinal upset if consumed, but should not be fatal or cause extensive problems.

 Pellaea buttton fern